kazuto-nishimori/Open-Source-GIS/lab9/index.md

 Do the same for the Dorian tweets table and US counties.
 Now the layers are ready for spatial analysis.

 ### Spatial Operations in PostGIS

 #### Dropping states outside of study area

 Our analysis is focused on twitter activity in the Eastern US.
-I will use the following command to remove all counties that are outside of these states using their `statefp`.
+I will use the following command to remove all counties that lie outside of these states using their `statefp`.

 <details><summary>Show Code </summary>